-As can be seen in (86), this prediction is not borne out: the causative morpheme Be- surfaces between the incorporated internal argument and the lexical verb that introduces it.
 The observed morpheme order is however easily derived if we assume that verbal projections are not spelled out in their base generated positions, but instead undergo head movement, as described in section 3.1.
-This is illustrated in (89): the lexical verb undergoes head movement to v^0 , forming the complex head $Be + \hat{z}e$.
+This is illustrated in (97): the lexical verb undergoes head movement to v^0 , forming the complex head $we+\hat{z}e$.
 This complex head in turn appears to the right of the internal argument, which remains in situ as the complement of V^0 , thus arriving at the correct morpheme order.

-The morpheme order we see in (85) is derived in a similar fashion: the internal argument le e 'dish' remains in situ as the complement of V^0 , while the verbal root undergoes head movement to form a complex head with the negative prefix - this structure in shown in (90).
+The morpheme order we see in (92) is derived in a similar fashion: the internal argument le e 'dish' remains in situ as the complement of V^0 , while the verbal root undergoes head movement to form a complex head with the negative prefix - this structure in shown in (98).